nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 4. If you were successful at creating a database, you would be redirected to this page:
 ![Step 9](https://hychalknotes.s3.amazonaws.com/firebase-step9-2019.png)

-## Understanding Data Structure in Firebase
+## Understanding data structure in Firebase

 Data is structured a little bit differently in Firebase when compared to more traditional, relational databases like `SQL`.
 There are no tables or records, everything is stored in a large `JSON` object with an associated key.

-## Best Practices for structuring data
+## Best practices for structuring data

 You can nest data 32 levels deep, but just like Sass - avoid unneeded nesting whenever possible.
 When you fetch data from a location in the database, all of the child nodes come along with it.
 It's best practice to keep your data structure as flat as possible.